 The Leicester and Leicestershire Enterprise Partnership (LLEP) has shined the spotlight on Dr Sharon Redrobe OBE, LLEP board member and CEO of Twycross Zoo.

-Sharon holds a personal appointment to the UK Government’s advisory body on zoological matters (the Zoos Expert Committee), and is Secretary of State-nominated Zoo Inspector for England.
-In addition to this, Sharon serves as a Trustee for Ape Action Africa, a rescue centre for chimpanzees and gorillas.
+Sharon was Business Woman of the Year 2015-6 and is Secretary of State-nominated Zoo Inspector.
+In addition to this, Sharon serves as a Chair of Trustees for Ape Action Africa, a rescue centre for chimpanzees and gorillas.

 We caught up with Sharon and asked her 10 questions about her job, hobbies and what it means to be a LLEP board member.
 Here is what she has to say!